Relationship between the Mandelbrot Algorithm and the Platonic Solids: Introduction

 \section{Introduction}

-Quadratic polynomials iterated on hypercomplex algebras have been used to generate multidimensional Mandelbrot sets for several years \cite{BrouilletteRochon,Dang,Fishback,GarantRochon,norton,Rochon1,Senn,Wang}.
-While Bedding and Briggs \cite{bedding} established that possibly no interesting dynamics occur in the case of the quaternionic Mandelbrot set, the generalization given in \cite{Rochon1}, which uses the four-dimensional algebra of bicomplex numbers, possesses an interesting fractal aspect reminiscent of the classical Mandelbrot set.
-Moreover, the bicomplex Mandelbrot set $\M2$ is connected \cite{Rochon1} and related to a bicomplex version of the Fatou-Julia theorem \cite{Rochon2}.
-These ideas and results were subsequently extended to the multicomplex space for quadratic polynomials of the form $z^2+c$ over multicomplex numbers \cite{GarantPelletier,GarantRochon}.
-In addition, the same authors introduced an equivalence relation between the fifty-six 3D slices of the tricomplex Mandelbrot set $\M3$ in order to establish which slices have the same dynamics and appearance in 3D visualization software.
-By doing this, eight equivalence classes were identified, and for each of those, one particular slice was designated as a canonical representative and called a principal 3D slice.
+Quadratic polynomials iterated on hypercomplex algebras have been used to generate multidimensional Mandelbrot sets for several years \cite{bedding, BrouilletteRochon, Dang, GarantRochon, Katunin, norton, Rochon1, Senn, Wang, Wang2}.
+Although this approach is widespread in the litterature, other attempts at generalizing the classic fractal to higher dimensions have been made \cite{Barrallo, Fishback, Garg}.
+While Bedding and Briggs \cite{bedding} established that possibly no interesting dynamics occur in the case of the quaternionic Mandelbrot set, the generalization given in \cite{Rochon1}, which uses the four-dimensional commutative algebra of bicomplex numbers, possesses an interesting fractal aspect reminiscent of the classical Mandelbrot set.
+Figure \ref{Deep_Tetrabrot} shows that phenomenon for the so-called Tetrabrot (Fig. \ref{fig:tetrabrot}).

+This bicomplex Mandelbrot set $\M2$ is proven to be connected \cite{Rochon1} and related to a bicomplex version of the Fatou-Julia theorem \cite{Rochon2}.
+In 2009, these results and ideas were subsequently extended to the multicomplex space for quadratic polynomials of the form $z^2+c$ over multicomplex numbers \cite{GarantRochon}.
+In addition, the same authors introduced an equivalence relation between the fifty-six principal 3D slices of the tricomplex Mandelbrot set $\M3$ in order to establish which slices have the same dynamics and appearance in 3D visualization software.
+By doing this, eight equivalence classes were identified and characterized \cite{BrouilletteRochon}, and for each of those, one particular slice was designated as a canonical representative (Fig. \ref{fig:8 slices}).

 Later, the scope of this comprehensive study was broadened by the use of the polynomial $z^p+c$ where $p\geq2$.
 In particular, the authors of \cite{RochonParise2,RochonRansfordParise} determined the exact intervals corresponding to $\mathcal{M}^{p}\cap\R$, depending on whether the integer $p$ is odd or even, and showed that the tricomplex Mandelbrot set $\mathcal{M}_{3}^{3}$ generated by the cubic polynomial $z^3+c$ has only four principal 3D slices \cite{RochonParise}.
 Then, Brouillette and Rochon \cite{Brouillette,BrouilletteRochon} generalized this result to the multicomplex space by establishing that the multicomplex Multibrot set $\Mnp$, $n\geq 2$, possesses at most nine distinct dynamics when $p$ is even, and at most four when $p$ is odd.
 In particular, the authors show that every principal 3D slice of $\Mnp$ is equivalent to a tricomplex slice up to an affine transformation, thus establishing the optimality of the tricomplex space in the context of principal 3D slices.